open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

 which is perfect to keep your Kubernetes cluster clean.
 Moreover, you can also use the sidecar mode when you want to use a different collect/export strategy, which just suits this application.

-You can deploy the sidecar mode by setting the pod annotation `sidecar.opentelemetry.io/inject` to either `true`, or to the name of a concrete `OpenTelemetryCollector` from the same namespace.
+You can deploy the sidecar mode by setting the pod annotation `sidecar.opentelemetry.io/inject` to `true` if there is only one collector with mode `sidecar` in the namespace.
+Otherwise, you will need to set that value to the name of a concrete `OpenTelemetryCollector` pod from the namespace.

 _See the [OpenTelemetry Operator github repository](https://github.com/open-telemetry/opentelemetry-operator) for more detailed information._